dushyg/findFalcone/README.md

    This command will:
    a.
 Check the code for any tslint errors
    b.
 Build the app using angular cli and The build artifacts will be stored in the `dist/` directory.
    c.
 Run unit / integration tests using Jest
    d.
-Create a 200.html which is a copy of dist/index.html to allow Surge application server to handle urls not associated with any deployed resources and redirect to application home page.
+Create documentation for the application using compodoc library which can be accessed by clicking on the 'docs' link in application header.
    e.
-Create documentation for the application using compodoc library which can be accessed by clicking on the 'docs' link in application header.
+Serve the contents of the 'dist' directory using http-server web server at port 4200.
    f.
-Serve the contents of the 'dist' directory using http-server web server at port 4200.
-   g.
 A new tab will be opened in your default browser and application will be loaded in it.

 ## Directly running unit test cases from command line